 As of Sept.
-30, 2015 (the most recent figures available), there were an estimated 427,910 children in foster care, according to the Adoption and Foster Care Analysis and Reporting System.
-Of the more than 243,000 who exited the system, 22 percent were adopted.2
+30, 2019 (the most recent figures available), there were an estimated 423,997 children in foster care, according to the Adoption and Foster Care Analysis and Reporting System .
+Of the more than 250,103 who exited the system, 26 percent were adopted.
+1

-These adoptions are typically free — or relatively inexpensive.3 The U.S. Department of Health & Human Services puts the average cost between $0 and $2,500.4 There might be some slight up-front expenses, but they're usually recouped through grants and tax credits.
+These adoptions are typically free — or relatively inexpensive, as little as $0 to $2,500.
+There might be some slight up-front expenses, but they're usually recouped through grants and tax credits.
 But because the average foster child waiting for adoption is between 7 and 8 years old, it's not the first choice of many prospective families.
+(Related: Avoiding adoption fraud)

 Private domestic adoptions of children are where costs really begin to fluctuate.
 This is where, typically working through an adoption agency or an attorney, prospective parents find a birth mother and arrange to adopt her child when it is born, paying her expenses during (and immediately after) the pregnancy.

-The average price typically ranges from $28,000 to $37,0005 — but that can go up significantly depending on whether you spend money searching for prospective birth mothers, whether the birth mother has health insurance, how early you're paired with the birth mother (since you'll be paying many, if not all, of her living expenses), attorney's fees and more.
+The average price typically ranges from $20,000 to $45,000 — but that can go up significantly depending on whether you spend money searching for prospective birth mothers, whether the birth mother has health insurance, how early you're paired with the birth mother (since you'll be paying many, if not all, of her living expenses), attorney's fees and more.2

-Another major option is international adoption of a child.
+Another option is international adoption of a child.
 If you're considering this process, you'll also have to factor in travel costs, which could become significant, as it's not unusual to have to visit the country you hope to adopt from several times, often staying for several weeks before the child is born.
-(Stays of eight weeks are not uncommon in areas like the Ukraine and Colombia, according to the National Infertility & Adoption Education Nonprofit.)
-You'll also often have to stay in the country through the adoption process, which could be another month or two.
+(Stays of eight weeks are not uncommon in areas like the Ukraine and Colombia, according to the Creating a Family, an adoption education and support nonprofit.)3 You'll also often have to stay in the country through the adoption process, which could be another month or two.

 If you haven't taken a good, hard look at your finances, this is the time to do so.
-Find out just how much you have in savings, investments and cash — and how that stacks up against your monthly bills and long-term debt.
-(Calculator: Setting financial goals)
+Find out just how much you have in savings, investments, and cash — and how that stacks up against your monthly bills and long-term debt.
+(Related: Setting financial goals)